Yinglin747/Yinglin747/README.md

 - 👨‍💻 All of my projects are available at here on Github

-<h3 align="center">I created this GitHub profile to showcase data analysis projects I'm working on in my free time to continue strengthening my abilities.
+I created this GitHub profile to showcase data analysis projects I'm working on in my free time to continue strengthening my abilities.
 Over time, I aim to populate my GitHub with:

 - Code samples of data pipelines and analysis techniques
 - Interactive data visualizations and dashboards